NREL/HPC/applications/plexos-quick-start/README.md

 ## Notes
 - The files in the week.tgz tar ball will be deleted since we have copies of them.
-- The program tymer is a simple timing routine.  "tymer -h" will show usage
+- The program tymer is a simple timing routine.  "tymer -h" will show usage.

 # simple